stockphrase/no-silo/content/resources/open-handbook/chapter-1.md

-Your objective in annotation is to flag the key elements of a piece of writing---such as the `thesis,` `claims,` `reasons,` and key pieces of `evidence.` This kind of work serves two purposes.
+Your objective in annotation is to flag the key elements of a piece of writing---such as the `thesis,` `claims,` `reasons,` and key pieces of `evidence.` You are identifying the main building blocks of the reasoning within the text.
+This kind of work serves two purposes.
 First, it helps you maintain a critical focus as you read.
 Second, it helps you later if the text must be used for study or your own writing.